 10. Visit Santa Barbara Castle in Alicante

-Built on a Mount Benacantil hill, the Alicante Castle is overlooking the capital city of Costa Blanca and offers views of the Mediterranean Sea and the bay.
+Built on Mount Benacantil hill, the Alicante Castle is overlooking the capital city of Costa Blanca and offers views of the Mediterranean Sea and the bay.

-This large fortress was built in the 9th century by Moors and over the centuries witnessed various owners from Muslims, Christians to French as well as English.
+This large fortress was built in the 9th century by Moors and over the centuries witnessed various owners from Muslims, and Christians to French as well as English.